Where Can You Go Wild Camping in the UK?

 Wild Camping — Can You Camp Anywhere?

 The quick answer to this is — no. You most definitely can’t!
+There are wild camping laws and regulations in place to protect the natural landscape and wildlife.

 The Vagrancy Act officially made it an offence to sleep rough; regardless of a person’s reasoning.
 It had catastrophic consequences for people experiencing homelessness and hindered those wishing to camp in the wild.